JeroenSlobbe/Tutorials/DockerHardening/readme.md

 - **Reduce attack surface** (the attacker inside the container should have the minimal amount of additional pivoting points)
 - **Reduce blast radius** (the attack should be confined to the container, not being able to impact the host, other containers or other systems)
 - **Defense in depth** (we don't rely on a single control)
-- **Principle of the least privilege** (no service / user should have more priviledges than necessary for the job to be done)
+- **Principle of the least privilege** (No service or user should operate with more privileges than strictly required to perform its intended task)

 ## 1. Initial setup